An app that helps visitors plan and get the most out of a zoo visit

 Overview

-A mobile app can enhance a zoo visit when all the necessary information is easily available.
-Still, not many zoos have apps.
+Still today, not many zoos have apps.
+Zoo visitors often struggle to find information on-site, relying on static maps or scattered information.
+This project explores how a mobile app could centralise planning, navigation, and animal information in one place.
 In my portfolio project for the Google UX Design course on Coursera, I decided to design an app for an imaginary zoo called Pantheon.

 With the app, zoo visitors can plan their visit and find their way around the zoo easily.
 The app provides visitors with features, such as a map, a possibility for buying tickets, information about the animals and an agenda.
 The app could potentially be tailored for any zoo with its content.